code-haven/celery-sqs-broker-perf/README.md

     - celery4.2.0_kombu4.2.1 `~3s`
     - celery4.2.0_kombu4.3.0 `~10s`
     - celery4.3.0 `~10s`
+    - celery4.4.0 (rc3) `~10s`

  ### Observations
- - In celery 4.3.0, messages(10?) seems to be read every 1 second regardless of the number of tasks in queue.
+ - when kombu 4.3.0+, messages(10?) seems to be read every 1 second regardless of the number of tasks in queue.